-Both Bermuda grass and fescue can be used for a lawn, but they differ substantially in their appearance and their growth habits.
+Both bermudagrass and fescue can be used for a lawn, but they differ substantially in their appearance and growth habits.
 Fescues have relatively fine leaves and perform well in areas where winters are cold.
-Bermuda grass has a coarser texture, is better suited to warm climates, and has an invasive growth habit that can get out of control if not managed properly.
+Bermudagrass has a coarser texture, is better suited to warm climates and has an aggressive growth habit that can get out of control if not managed properly.
+When planting grass, consider your climate first off, then the conditions in your particular yard.

-The downside of Bermuda grass' tendency to spread is that it is invasive if it's not contained, a problem so significant that Bermuda grass is considered an invasive weed in some parts of the country.
-Bermuda grass spreads through both underground rhizomes and above-ground stolons, and turf that's not contained by edging will likely spread into garden beds and paved areas.
+Bermudagrass spreads through both underground rhizomes and above-ground stolons, and turf that's not contained by edging will likely spread into garden beds and paved areas.
 The edging needs to extend at least 6 inches beneath the surface of the soil to prevent the spread of rhizomes.
-Bermuda grass can be a particular problem when it invades lawns made up of other grasses, such as fescues, because it's difficult to eradicate the Bermuda grass without damaging the other grasses.
+Bermudagrass can be a particular problem when it invades lawns made up of other grasses, such as fescues, because it's difficult to eradicate the bermudagrass without damaging the other grasses.

 Controlling Bermudagrass in Fescue Turf

 Prevention is one of the best ways to keep your fescue lawn free of bermudagrass.
 Raising the mowing height of the fescue can help by increasing the strength and density of the grass and also by shading out any low-growing bermudagrass that has made its way into the lawn.
 Water deeply, so the soil is moist to a depth of 6 inches, but only water once a week — watering more frequently and shallowly will benefit the bermudagrass more than the fescue.

 Check any soil or compost you introduce into your lawn for bermudagrass rhizomes and stolons to avoid contaminating the lawn, and keep garden beds free of bermudagrass so they don't provide an entry point into your lawn.